-Take part in citizen science in the UK's biggest nature reserve - our gardens.
-Help us understand how gardens can help our wildlife thrive.
+Citizen science in the UK's biggest nature reserve: our gardens.
+Gardenwatch helped us understand how gardens can help our wildlife thrive.

 Time / skill required